Skip to main content

 For most people, the best state to form your LLC is the state where you live and do business.
 You've probably heard that Delaware or Wyoming offer advantages, and they do for venture-backed startups or multi-state holding companies.
 If you're a solo founder running an online business or local service, registering in your home state avoids the hassle and cost of foreign qualification, which is the process of registering your out-of-state LLC to legally operate where you actually live.
 Filing fees range from $35-500 depending on the state, and this decision should take about 30 minutes of research.

 A registered agent is a person or service that receives legal and government documents on behalf of your LLC.
 You can technically be your own registered agent, but most founders choose a service instead.
 Why?
 Your registered agent must be available at a physical address during business hours in your state of formation.
-If you're traveling, in a meeting, or simply not home when a process server shows up, you could miss critical legal deadlines.
-Registered agent services cost about $100-300 per year and takes approximately 15 minutes to set up.
+If you're traveling, in a meeting, or not at home when a process server shows up, you could miss critical legal deadlines.
+Registered agent services cost about $100-300 per year and take approximately 15 minutes to set up.

 Filing Your LLC and Writing Your Operating Agreement